 By Marybeth Vargha

-Marybeth Vargha works at the New York Center for Agricultural Medicine and Health in Cooperstown, NY and works together with her husband on their family farm, Big Sky Farm.
-She can be reached at (607)547-6023 and email@example.com
+Marybeth Vargha works for the New York Center for Agricultural Medicine and Health in Fly Creek, NY and with her family at Big Sky Farms.
+She can be reached at (607)547-6023 or email@example.com.